Dad

 so is diataxis the only way i should think about docs?

+My past self feels for you.
 Here’s a specific example of how Diataxis falls short: you have to work to avoid blurring and mixing between “how-to guides” and “explanations”.

-Bridging this gap – between the binary knowledge assumption of Diataxis-style “how-to guides” and the more nuanced levels of understanding present in the real world – gives rise to cross-talk between “how-to guides” and “explanations”.
+So there’s a gap there.
 Practically speaking, you often end up with bits of explanations mixed into the “how-to guides” in an attempt to make them accessible to as broad an audience as possible.

 Makes sense, right?